 Merge Freeze works by adding a status check to any pull request that wants to merge into a protected branch of your choosing, usually

 master.
-Once you have added a protected branch Merge Freeze will automatically send status updates to all pull requests wanting to merge into it (SUCCESS by default until you toggle your first merge freeze).
+Once you have chosen a repository and a protected branch Merge Freeze will automatically send status updates to all pull requests wanting to merge into it (SUCCESS by default until you toggle your first merge freeze).

 Anyone who has access to a repository that has Merge Freeze installed on it will have the option to implement a merge freeze through the web UI.
 Here’s how Github defines access to a repository: